TUFFHANG/sigma-ir-translator/PRD.md

 - **Success criteria**: Output is always valid Σ-NF or a canonical E* error block

 ### Σ-FRAME Builder
-- **Functionality**: Combine multiple Σ-IR blocks into a normalized frame structure
+- **Functionality**: Combine multiple Σ-IR blocks into a normalized frame structure with sort preview
-- **Purpose**: Enable users to build complex multi-block compositions with proper Σ-FRAME-NF formatting
+- **Purpose**: Enable users to build complex multi-block compositions with proper Σ-FRAME-NF formatting while understanding how blocks will be reordered
-- **Trigger**: User adds blocks one at a time, then clicks Build Σ-FRAME
+- **Trigger**: User adds blocks one at a time, can preview sorting, then clicks Build Σ-FRAME
-- **Progression**: Add blocks → Reorder as needed → Build frame → Blocks sorted lexicographically → Duplicates removed → Frame output display
+- **Progression**: Add blocks → Preview sort order (optional) → See which blocks move and duplicates → Build frame → Blocks sorted lexicographically → Duplicates removed → Frame output display
-- **Success criteria**: Frame conforms to Σ-FRAME-NF specification with proper delimiters and block ordering
+- **Success criteria**: Frame conforms to Σ-FRAME-NF specification with proper delimiters and block ordering; preview accurately shows final order before building

 ### Grammar Validation Engine
 - **Functionality**: Enforce SIGMA_IR_GRAMMAR.ebnf rules on all generated blocks